-You’ve probably heard the whole “water makes you feel full” spiel before.
-But water’s ability to help you pinpoint your hunger level is even more helpful than its filling abilities.
-Often times, we think that we’re hungry, but we’re really just thirsty.
-For instance, many of the feelings associated with being hungry, such as an empty, gurgling stomach, low energy levels, and even light-headedness, also strike when you’re running low on water.
+You’ve probably heard the old adage that “water makes you feel full.”
+Water’s ability to help you pinpoint your hunger level, however, is even more useful than its ability to fill you up.
+We often mistakenly believe we are hungry when we are actually thirsty.
+For example, many of the sensations associated with hunger, such as an empty, gurgling stomach, low energy, and even light-headedness, also occur when you’re dehydrated.

 It Keeps You From Drinking Other Drinks

-Although most diet sodas are calorie-free, switching from diet soda to water may also help you lose weight.
-Since diet sodas taste sweet, they may cause you to crave more sugar, as with regular sodas.
+Despite the fact that most diet sodas are calorie-free, switching to water may help you lose weight.
+Diet sodas, like regular sodas, have a sweet taste that may make you crave more sugar.

-Although most juices contain vitamin C, they are also high in sugar.
-Many fruit juices contain 120 to 180 calories per cup, depending on the type of juice you drink.
-Switching from juice to water or diluting your juice with water can help you reduce your calorie intake for successful weight loss.
+While most juices contain vitamin C, they also contain a lot of sugar.
+Depending on the type of juice you drink, many fruit juices have 120 to 180 calories per cup.
+Switching from juice to water or diluting your juice with water can help you lose weight by lowering your calorie intake.

 Staying Hydrated Makes Your Workouts More Effective

-If you’re dehydrated, both your workouts and your results (ahem, fat loss) will suffer.
-Unfortunately, you don’t start to feel thirsty until you lose about two percent of your body weight in water.
-This is actually the same point at which your exercise performance takes a nose dive.
+Both your workouts and your results (fat loss) will suffer if you’re dehydrated.
+Unfortunately, you won’t feel thirsty until you’ve lost around 2% of your body weight in water.
+This is also the point at which your exercise performance begins to deteriorate.
+(3)

-Lastly, when you’re properly hydrated, you experience fewer muscle cramps.
-Your joints remain lubricated, allowing you to work out more effectively.
+Finally, staying properly hydrated helps you avoid muscle cramps.
+Your joints will stay lubricated, which will allow you to exercise more effectively.
+(5)

 Water is an Energy Booster

-When your energy levels are up, you crush workouts, slash cravings, and are generally way more likely get your booty off of the couch.
-Dehydration can leave you feeling drained and fatigued.
-You just want to drink more water to keep your body well hydrated and focused on those weight-loss goals.
+You crush workouts, slash cravings, and are generally more likely to get your booty off the couch when your energy levels are high.
+Dehydration can make you feel exhausted and drained.
+You simply need to drink more water to stay hydrated and focused on your weight-loss goals.